atreyasha/spp-explainability/docs/develop.md

 2. Do spell-check of all slides

+3. Complete animations of slides

-3. Do timed practice to hit 20 minutes
+4. Do timed practice to hit 20 minutes

-4. Prepare for counter-questions for additional 30 minutes
+5. Prepare for counter-questions for additional 30 minutes

 ### Admin